2017, Single channel video, 8.46 minutes, 1920×1080/ 16:9, sound, color

 What’s their purpose?
 Brightening advertising?

-The bus stops call eyes to advertising, rather than calling buses to stop?
+The bus stops call eyes to advertise, rather than calling buses to stop?

 Unintentionally Waiting produced and showed with Roundabout at km 0 for a Duo exhibition at Leo Gallery Shanghai.